Where to Find the Best Snowmobiling in Heber Valley

 It’s open from 8 a.m. to 5 p.m. daily, but is closed on Thanksgiving, Christmas, and New Year’s Day.

 Facilities for snowmobilers include free parking, restrooms and warming stations at the golf course clubhouse and park visitors center.

 Download a guide to the Wasatch Mountain Snowmobile Complex for complete trail information.

 An inherent risk accompanies backcountry use, so it's crucial that you are prepared with the right gear and knowledge for the trip.
-Learn the 5 simple principles of backcountry recreation and become an advocate for keeping Utah's backcountry Forever Mighty.
+Learn more about winter backcountry recreation and become an advocate for keeping Utah's backcountry Forever Mighty.